praisecatgod/ramble-on/README.md

 #Ramble On#

-**Ramble On!** is a geography trivia minigame developed in Java using custom GUI frameworks for Computer Science III (CSE 219) at Stony Brook University.
+**Ramble On!** is a geography trivia minigame developed in Java using custom GUI frameworks for Computer Science III (CSE 219) at Stony Brook University, during the Spring 2013 semester.

 #Notes:#
 - This game was made with applying certain development skills in mind, as opposed to style and practical enjoyment.